 MPC Assistance - Displaced people from Nagorno-Karabakh are provided with the Multi-Purpose Voucher (MPV) assistance in the amount of EURO 80 in 2023 and EURO 100 in 2024.
 Assistance was provided to 4 673 persons for four months of 2023 and - to 2 375 persons per month in 2024.
 Overall, it is envisaged that by the end of September over 8 500 individuals will benefit from MPVA.
 This approach allows beneficiaries to buy food products, hygiene items or other items of primary need.

 PSS - The project implements psychosocial support interventions, which are based on the idea of strengthening individuals through empowering their self-confidence and self-esteem, supporting integration in a new community.
 Precisely, the activities help individuals of all age groups to deal with the stress that have arisen from the shock of war, losing their loved ones and violations faced, support their psychological and social recovery and support to their adaptation to the new environment.
-Overall, 1 266 persons benefited from the PSS component in 2023 and additional beneficiaries will be covered in 2024.
-Furthermore, 5 local organizations were contracted as service providers to deliver Psychosocial Support to the most vulnerable beneficiaries displaced from Nagorno-Karabakh.
+Overall, 1 266 persons benefited from the PSS component in 2023, and additional beneficiaries will be covered in 2024.
+Furthermore, 5 grass root organizations were contracted as service providers to deliver Psychosocial Support to the most vulnerable beneficiaries displaced from Nagorno-Karabakh.
 Overall, it is expected that over 1 500 beneficiaries will be reached within this activity.

 EVALUATION PURPOSE AND OBJECTIVES